Digivigil/digivigil.github.io/docs/markdown/modules/WebSocketConnection.md

 # Module: WebSocketConnection

-This modules exported as a Class
+WebSocketConnection exported as a Class

 ## Table of contents